Are you looking for the most romantic things to do in Asheville, NC for couples? Explore top Asheville date ideas – from locals.

 The Bird Sanctuary showcases many of WNC’s favorite critters and birds.
 Both are free, but you may leave a donation.

-Lastly, French Broad River and Carrier Parks have a plethora of walking and biking trails and things to do.
+Notably, French Broad River and Carrier Parks have a plethora of walking and biking trails as well as things to do.
 These are more local parks.

 5. Pack A Picnic